• Skip to primary navigation

 Description

-Beet balls that are vegan, gluten free, an oil-free.
-Serve as an appetizer or nestled in a big bowl of your favorite roasted veggies.
-Drizzle with oil-free tahini dressing!
+Lentil Walnut Beet Balls that are vegan, gluten free, and no-oil-added.
+Serve as an appetizer with oil-free tahini dressing!

 Ingredients